[AN Supposedly work will be calming down a bit in the next few weeks/into early next year - this should make my updates more timely.

 "And we'd joke about it but we'd plan out the next one-", Ralph shook his head again.

 "And it became a regular thing.
-Every week or two."
+Every few weeks."
 Nadine's eyes widened.

 "How long?
 How long has that been going on?"
 Carl asked.
 That's it.
 Mistress Wolford has been thinking about this for awhile.
 This is so like her.

 "So she's had plenty of time to get to know you and see the two of you together."
 Karl leaned back his chair and let out a soft whistle.